presnick/ProgramsInformationPeople/_sources/Iteration/TheAccumulatorPattern.rst

 **Check your understanding**

-.. mchoicemf:: test_question5_4_1
+.. mchoice:: test_question5_4_1
    :answer_a: It will print out 10 instead of 55
    :answer_b: It will cause a run-time error
    :answer_c: It will print out 0 instead of 55
-   :correct: a
    :feedback_a: The variable accum will be reset to 0 each time through the loop.
 Then it will add the current item.
 Only the last item will count.
    :feedback_b: Assignment statements are perfectly legal inside loops and will not cause an error.
    :feedback_c: Good thought: the variable accum will be reset to 0 each time through the loop.
 But then it adds the current item.
+   :correct: a

    Consider the following code: